Qualified Teacher Status (QTS) Checks

 OnlineSCR will then carry out the checks on your behalf.
 QTS (Qualified Teacher Status) requests received before 2.30pm will normally be processed within the same working day.
 Any orders received after this time will be processed the next working day.
 As soon as the checks have been completed, you will receive your results certificate via email.
 Alternatively, we offer the Fast Track scheme which will guarantee the result is provided within 2 hours of receipt of the order if made between 9am-3pm weekdays (excludes Bank Holidays).

-Benefits of becoming a OnlineSCR customer, you will receive the full members discounted rates and our on-going expert advice.
-Register now!
+OnlineSCR customers that register with us will receive discounted rates and our on-going expert advice.

 Yes.
 The QTS (Qualified Teacher Status) check should have been completed and recorded on the Single Central Record for all staff who have Qualified Teacher Status.